Meet-Pogul/Birthday-Wisher/README.md

 ```

 # 2. Setup gmail
 <p> i.
-Write your Email address and  password in config.json file </p>
+Write your Name, Email address and password in config.json file </p>

 <p> ii.
 Open this link in your browser https://myaccount.google.com/lesssecureapps </p>